tensorlakeai/inkwell/README.md

 pip install git+https://github.com/tensorlakeai/tensordoc.git
 ```

 In addition, you need to install the dependencies for the layout detector and OCR agent you want to use.
+By default we use Detectron2 based layout detectors and Tesseract OCR for OCR.

 ### Detectron2